butlermatt/dart_koans/README.md

 Usage
 -----

-First you must make sure you have, at the least, the Dart VM installed on your computer and working.
+First you must make sure you have the Dart SDK installed on your computer and working.
 If you're unsure about this process please see the
 [Dart download](http://www.dartlang.org/downloads.html).

+To run all tests, run the command below:

+    pub run test

-From the command line use the dartVM to run the file:
+From the command line use the dartVM to run each test file:

     dart bin/dart_koans.dart